jinyung2/Crypto-Tracker/backend/README.md

 ## `/coin/<id>`
 ### Compatible Methods: GET
 Used to search for specific coins.
-NOTE that this route is still in development, so the information might change in the future.

 `id` can either be the id of a coin, or the symbol of a coin.